 We have two democratic allied countries—Ukraine and Israel— that are at war.
 We now have two radicalized portions of our population in the millions who both are on opposite sides of the spectrum and believe we shouldn’t be supporting one or the other of our proxies in this war.
 That is cognitive warfare happening in real time.
 None of that is naturally occurring.

 It is not a mystery if you are watching Russian and Chinese accounts where the narratives are coming from.
 If you knew where to look on October 7, it was just like a blitzkrieg on these accounts.
 Russia and China had the same accounts all together at the same time.
 We tracked these accounts, we know what they’re saying, and it all happened exactly in coordination with the attack.
-And so even some of the American accounts that we knew were either fake American accounts or trolls.
-Organizations that themselves have been clearly co-opted by Russian and Chinese actors were all basically humming to the same tune within 12 hours of the initial October 7 invasion before Israel had even gotten a response or even shut down the first attacks.
+We even knew some of the American accounts that were either fake accounts or trolls.
+Organizations that themselves have been clearly co-opted by Russian and Chinese actors were all basically humming to the same tune within 12 hours of the initial October 7 invasion before Israel had a chance to respond.

 Terranova: Adversaries like Russia are really good at planting seeds and then watering them and watching them grow.
 There was an explosion of misinformation, disinformation, and propaganda networks that ranged from being pro-Israeli and pro-Palestinian, or pro-Ukraine and pro-Russia.
 These networks were as polarized as you can get, but they were just dumping accounts from both sides of the spectrum to confuse and polarize the population.
 And that was five years ago.